healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 potentially go unnoticed otherwise:

 * The whole machine goes down (power outage, janitor stumbles on wires, VPS provider problems, etc.)
-* cron daemon is not running, or has invalid configuration
+* the cron daemon is not running or has an invalid configuration
-* cron does start your task, but the task exits with non-zero exit code
+* cron does start your task, but the task exits with a non-zero exit code

 ## Curl Options

-The extra options in the above example tells curl to retry failed HTTP requests, and to silence output unless there is an error.
+The extra options in the above example tell curl to retry failed HTTP requests, and silence output unless there is an error.
 Feel free to adjust the curl options to suit your needs.

 **&amp;&amp;**